 Alpine is a bank holding company that has elected to be treated as a financial holding company, or FHC, under the Bank Holding Company Act of 1956, as amended, or the BHC Act.
 As a result, Alpine is subject to supervision, regulation and examination by the Federal Reserve.
 Alpine Bank is a commercial bank chartered under the laws of the State of Illinois.
 As a member of the Federal Reserve System, Alpine Bank is subject to supervision, regulation and examination by the Federal Reserve Bank of Chicago.
+As an Illinois bank, Alpine Bank is also subject to supervision, regulation and examination by the Federal Reserve Bank of Chicago.
 As an Illinois bank, Alpine Bank is also subject to supervision, regulation and examination by the Illinois Department of Financial and Professional Regulation, or the IDFPR.
-As a result of this extensive system of supervision and regulation, the growth and earnings performance of Alpine and Alpine Bank is affected not only by management decisions and general and local economic conditions, but also by the statutes, rules, regulations and policies administered by the Federal Reserve and the IDFPR, as well as by other federal and state regulatory authorities with jurisdiction over its operations.
+As a result of this extensive system of supervision and regulation, the growth and earnings performance of Alpine Bank is affected not only by management decisions and general and local economic conditions, but also by the statutes, rules, regulations and policies administered by the Federal Reserve and the IDFPR, as well as by other federal and state regulatory authorities with jurisdiction over its operations.